Conference of European Rabbis

 The organization is run by a standing committee of 35 members which convenes twice a year for working meetings and policy assessments in one of the European capitals.
-These conventions are combined with a visit to the local Jewish community and institutions, and meetings with the government and other bodies for strengthening ties and cooperation on matters of local and pan-European Jewish significance.
+All European chief rabbis and congregational rabbis are invited to the conventions.
+The conventions are combined with a visit to the local Jewish community and institutions, and meetings with the government and other bodies for strengthening ties and cooperation on matters of local and pan-European Jewish significance.
 The Standing Committee members are in general, the chief rabbis of European countries and major cities and senior rabbinical judges.
-The entire CER membership assembles once every two years at a general convention to which all European chief rabbis and congregational rabbis are invited.

 The Conference of European Rabbis is mandated to defend the religious rights of Jews in Europe, and has become the voice of Judaism for the European continent.
 The CER has recently been involved with defending the rights of Jews to slaughter animals for consumption according to Jewish law and the right to circumcise their children.
 The CER also functions as a rabbinical authority, with expert committees to certify conversions and kashruth (kosher) operations and to pass rabbinical legal decisions affecting the broader Jewish community.
 The CER has always been the expert address for European Jewish communities and rabbis for support in the facilitation of their religious functions, recruitment of rabbis and educators and other issues.
 The CER has a special department for the planning, engineering and building of mikvehs (ritual baths) which has fulfilled over a dozen such projects all over Europe.